Generic Name: delafloxacin (oral/injection) (DEL a FLOX a sin)

 The injection must be given slowly, and the infusion can take at least 1 hour to complete.

-The usual dose of Baxdela is once every 12 hours for 5 to 14 days.
+The usual dose of Baxdela is once every 12 hours for 5 to 14 days for skin and structure infections, and once every 12 hours for 5 to 10 days for community-acquired bacterial pneumonia.
 Follow your doctor's dosing instructions very carefully.

 Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
 Skipping doses can increase your risk of infection that is resistant to medication.
 Delafloxacin will not treat a viral infection such as the flu or a common cold.

 Do not share this medicine with another person, even if they have the same symptoms you have.